 What is an ATAR?

 An ATAR is the rank Australian Year 12 graduates receive at the end of high school.
 It gives universities and other tertiary education providers a shortcut for understanding how you placed among your peers, so they can quickly determine whether to give you a spot in their programs.
-That might sound a little ruthless, but your ATAR is also helpful for you – it lets you see at a glance which programs you can get admission into.
+That might sound a little ruthless, but your ATAR is also helpful for you – it lets you see at a glance which university programs you can get admission into.

 What is ATAR out of?